-From a point maximization standpoint, it makes sense that Draft Analyzer wants me to roster my RB1, but drafts are a race to win the flex position.
+From a point maximization standpoint, it makes sense that Draft Hero wants me to roster my RB1, but drafts are a race to win the flex position.
 My goal is to start as many top-20 WRs as possible each week and Demaryius Thomas gives me three players with a WR1 finish in their range of possible outcomes.
 A look ahead showed that my favorite group of RBs—Spencer Ware, Mark Ingram, and C.J.
 Anderson—should still be available in the next round, so I’m fine without a RB through the first three rounds of a PPR draft.

 Over the last three seasons, only Antonio Brown (528) has seen more targets than Thomas (505).
 During that span, just three wide receivers have scored more PPR points than the Broncos wideout, despite the fact that last year, DT posted his lowest catch, yardage, and touchdown totals since 2011.
 The knock on Thomas is his scoring potential, but touchdowns are among the most variable year-to-year stats and the arrival of new offensive coordinator Mike McCoy boosts the outlook of this entire offense.

-Spencer Ware isn’t the highest-projected RB in this spot, but of the top-five Draft Analyzer suggestions, he’s the safest bet to anchor my RB1 slot.
+Spencer Ware isn’t the highest-projected RB in this spot, but of the top-five Draft Hero suggestions, he’s the safest bet to anchor my RB1 slot.
 Joe Holka highlighted Ware as one of the more impressive backs in the Rushing Expectation series, and called him a player with “league-winning upside”.
 Ware is also the top RB candidate for positive touchdown regression in 2017.

-There are some circumstances where I would roll the dice and wait another round to draft my RB—Draft Analyzer showed that Ingram and CJA could still be hanging around in the next round—but in a league starting two WRs instead of three, it wasn’t worth the gamble of missing out on one of the backs in this group.
+There are some circumstances where I would roll the dice and wait another round to draft my RB—Draft Hero showed that Ingram and CJA could still be hanging around in the next round—but in a league starting two WRs instead of three, it wasn’t worth the gamble of missing out on one of the backs in this group.

-Diggs wasn’t a top-five option according to Draft Analyzer, but since I pegged him as a target, I was reminded that if I wanted him, I had to get him here.
+Diggs wasn’t a top-five option according to Draft Hero, but since I pegged him as a target, I was reminded that if I wanted him, I had to get him here.
 If Danny Woodhead weren’t dealing with a hamstring issue that could sideline him for the start of the season, I might have considered him here, but the prospect of having Diggs in my flex spot when any of my top three WRs are on their byes is too good to pass up.

 Matt Harmon’s Reception Perception pinpoints Diggs as one of the most effective and versatile receivers in the league and only six wide receivers are expected to have more catches than Diggs, according to Paulsen’s projections.

 This pick is more about not liking the players available at other positions than continuing to build my WR depth, though I do prefer to have a very deep bench of wideouts.
-Because I targeted Theo Riddick, fading his teammate and Draft Analyzer’s top suggestion, Ameer Abdullah, was a relatively easy call and there is a slew of later-round RBs that either offer a decent PPR floor or have huge breakout potential.
+Because I targeted Theo Riddick, fading his teammate and Draft Hero’s top suggestion, Ameer Abdullah, was a relatively easy call and there is a slew of later-round RBs that either offer a decent PPR floor or have huge breakout potential.

 Crowder is on an early-career production trajectory that actually looks quite similar to Diggs and the Washington receiver is attached to a QB that is expected to see an uptick in scoring.
 With Pierre Garcon and DeSean Jackson no longer in Washington, Crowder figures to see his target volume increase, even with a healthy Jordan Reed and the addition of Terrelle Pryor.